Marcelo Arévalo: 2022–23: Historic Major and Masters doubles titles, World No. 5

-After wrapping up 2021 with Middelkoop, Arévalo joined with Jean-Julien Rojer for a new doubles partnership for the 2022 season.
+After wrapping 2021 with Middelkoop, Arévalo joined with Jean-Julien Rojer for a new doubles partnership for the 2022 season.
 Arevalo reached the top 30 on 17 January 2022.
 With no title wins during the Australian swing, they moved onto the inaugural Dallas Open in February as the top seeds, where they clinched their first title together as a team without dropping a set after defeating Lloyd Glasspool and Harri Heliövaara.

 The pair carried their momentum into the following week as the top seeds at the Delray Beach Open and they sealed their second consecutive title together, having dropped just one set in the championship match to Aleksandr Nedovyesov and Aisam-ul-Haq Qureshi.
 Arevalo reached the top 25 on 21 February 2022.
 Their winning streak extended yet another week as they reached their third consecutive final and their biggest one as a team thus far, the ATP 500 in Acapulco, but they were halted in straight sets by Feliciano López and Stefanos Tsitsipas.

 Although the team started off their European clay swing strongly by reaching the semifinals in Monte Carlo and Barcelona, they did not make a final.

-At the French Open, seeded twelfth, Arévalo and Roger reached their maiden Grand Slam championship match together to vie for their first Major title as a team, defeating 16th seeds Rohan Bopanna and Matwé Middelkoop also first time semifinalists.
+At the French Open, seeded twelfth, Arévalo and Roger reached their first Grand Slam championship match together to vie for their first Major title as a team, defeating 16th seeds Rohan Bopanna and Matwé Middelkoop also first time semifinalists.
 In the final, they faced Ivan Dodig and Austin Krajicek, who, after winning the first set in a tiebreak, had three championship points on Rojer's serve in the second set.
 But after Arévalo and Rojer saved those decisive points and closed the second set in another tiebreak, they went on to convert their first break point opportunity in the third set and continued to hold serve to seal off the match for their third victory of the season.
-Arévalo's maiden Grand Slam win made him the first player from Central America to become a men's doubles major champion.
+Arévalo's first Grand Slam win made him the first player from Central America to become a men's doubles major champion.
 As a result, he moved onto the top 10 in the rankings on 13 June 2022.
 The pair won their fourth title as a team at the 2022 Stockholm Open.
 He reached a new career-high of World No. 5 on 14 November 2022.

 At the 2023 Canadian Open, the Arévalo and Roger won their seventh title together and first Masters 1000 defeating Rajeev Ram and Joe Salisbury.